 The 3D Technology Behind NYU Langone’s Groundbreaking Double Hand and Face Transplant

 The double hand and face transplant, recently led by Dr. Eduardo D. Rodriguez at NYU Langone Health, is a testament to the value of 3D planning and printing for complex medical cases.
-The 3D technology revolutionizes the surgical process, starting with how clinicians communicate within their teams and patients to how they plan and perform surgeries.
+The 3D technology revolutionizes the surgical process, starting with how clinicians communicate within their teams and with patients to how they plan and perform surgeries.

 Beyond the most complex cases, 3D technology is also increasingly used to deliver more personalized treatments for patients in everyday operations like jaw reconstruction or orthopaedic surgeries.
 With the addition of new technologies in the operating room, the surgical planning team is growing and changing to ensure they are used to their full potential.